 Stovetop directions:

 You can also fry the sweet potato hash in an oiled pan!!
-If you don't have a waffle maker, no worries!
-You can make more of a latke-style pancake with this shredded sweet potato mixture if you don't have a waffle iron.
+If you don’t have a waffle maker, no worries!
+If you don’t have a waffle iron, you can make more of a Latje-style pancake with this shredded sweet potato mixture.
 The delicious flavor would be the same, even the crispy edges!

 Curried Sweet Potato Waffles